zetong-zhang/zcurvehub-docs/docs/source/tools.md

 ## Z-curve Encoder

 ### Input
-This web application allows users to upload sequences or genomes in FASTA/GenBank format and can choose to use the sequences directly as input or extract CDSs from GenBank as input.
+Z-curve Encoder allows users to upload sequences or genomes in FASTA/GenBank format and can choose to use the sequences directly as input or extract CDSs from GenBank as input.
 Our official server requires that the length of a single sequence cannot exceed **30 kb**, and the total number of sequences cannot exceed **50,000**.

 #### Sequence File Upload

-The default input for this application is not allowed to be empty or to submit an empty file.
+The default input for this tool is not allowed to be empty or to submit an empty file.
 When the machine learning option is turned on, this entry will default to positive sample input.
 The result of this feature extraction is in `[job_id]_features.npy` in the downloaded output file.

 ![Z-curve Encoder Positive Input](./images/webserver/encoder/encoder_input_pos.png)